neuronets/nobrainer/README.md

 ### Container

 We recommend using the official _Nobrainer_ Docker container, which includes all of the dependencies necessary to use the framework.
-Please see the available images on [DockerHub](https://hub.docker.com/r/kaczmarj/nobrainer)
+If you are new to Docker, [you can start here](https://www.docker.com/get-started)) Please see the available _Nobrainer_ images on [DockerHub](https://hub.docker.com/r/kaczmarj/nobrainer).

 #### GPU support

 The _Nobrainer_ containers with GPU support use CUDA 10, which requires Linux NVIDIA drivers `>=410.48`.
-These drivers are not included in the container.
+These drivers are not included in the container, but can be obtained from [here](https://www.nvidia.com/object/unix.html)

 ```
 $ docker pull kaczmarj/nobrainer:latest-gpu